What Is Earwax Buildup?

 Follow your doctor’s instructions for aftercare carefully.

-"Ear candles" are marketed as a treatment for earwax buildup and other conditions, but the U.S. Food and Drug Administration (FDA) warns consumers that these products may not be
+Drug Administration (FDA) warns consumers that these products may not be

 - burns to the ear and face